 - Professor Enrichetta Soccio

-Dr Sasha Dovzhyk is a Ukrainian writer and scholar based in London.
+Dr Sasha Dovzhyk is a DRC Distinguished Research Fellow, and a Ukrainian writer and scholar based in London.
 She has co-edited a scholarly volume of Aubrey Beardsley’s Decadent Writings (forthcoming with the MHRA), and has written on topics as diverse as transnational decadent aesthetics and the legacies of Chornobyl for various publications, including British Art Studies, Modernist Cultures, Los Angeles Review of Books and The Ecologist.
 Her recent contribution to the Oxford Handbook of Decadence discusses the decadent literature of eastern Europe.

 Since 2020, Sasha has been the Director of the Aubrey Beardsley Society, a hybrid digital humanities project, an online publication platform, and an exercise in community building.
 Sasha curates the digital archive of open-access primary and secondary sources on Aubrey Beardsley (AB Library) while also commissioning scholarly and creative pieces for the Society’s publication platform (AB Blog).